Africa

 On the lake you can see many different species including the African jacana, Goliath heron, African openbill, Woolly-necked stork, Whiskered tern, Grey-headed gull, Kittlitz’s plover, African wattled lapwing and numerous kingfishers, ducks and geese.

-Along the western shores of Lake St Lucia there is dense vegetation with frequent patches of forest that hold populations of breeding Bateleurs, African goshawks, Long-crested eagles, Lizard buzzards as well as many smaller birds such as Gorgeous bushshrikes, African paradise flycatchers, Pale flycatchers, Yellow-bellied greenbuls, Narina trogons, Red-capped robin-chats and Eastern nicators.
+Along the western shores of Lake St Lucia there is dense vegetation with frequent patches of coastal forest that hold populations of breeding Bateleurs, African goshawks, Long-crested eagles, Lizard buzzards as well as many smaller birds such as Gorgeous bushshrikes, African paradise flycatchers, Pale flycatchers, Yellow-bellied greenbuls, Narina trogons, Red-capped robin-chats and Eastern nicators.
 There are usually good sightings of African pygmy kingfisher, Pied kingfisher, Malachite kingfisher, Bearded robin, Brown scrub robin, Green twinspot, Green malkoha, Grey waxbill and Red-backed mannikin.
 Colourful butterflies, spiders and insects are also prolific.

 The open grasslands are dotted with raffia and wild date palms, which offer excellent opportunities to spot White fronted bee-eaters, Little bee-eaters, Yellow-fronted canaries, African stone chats, Rattling cisticolas, Crowned hornbills, African pied wagtails and Brown-crowned tchagras amongst many others.